Youssefshawky969/Tech-Stack/Linux.md

 `rmdir directory` remove empty dirs

-⚠️ Warning
+> [!WARNING]

-Use `rm -rf` carefully.
+> Use `rm -rf` carefully.
 Running it on the wrong path can delete critical system files or your entire filesystem.

 #### creating file
 you can create files by differnet ways